-The water that is used for homes, businesses, and agriculture in the San Pedro River Basin is the same source of water that keeps the San Pedro River flowing and its habitat healthy.
-All of the water that local communities use is pumped out of the underground aquifer.
-This same “groundwater” also seeps into the river, and keeps it flowing during periods when there is no rain.
+The groundwater that Fort Huachuca and local communities use for homes, businesses, and agriculture is the same water source that keeps the San Pedro River flowing and sustains the riparian area.
+The water that local communities pump from the underground aquifer is the groundwater that seeps into the river as baseflow to keep it flowing during periods when there is no rain.

 The best available science using hydrologic monitoring and inventories, and predictive models, together with engineering studies, have informed both these recharge and conservation measures to ensure that the most effective and feasible projects are implemented to best meet regional water needs.
 The Upper San Pedro Partnership website provides access to many of these studies and reports.